jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 ----

-I start by checking where I am in the terminal_.
+I start by checking where I am in the terminal_ because If I know where I am, it is easier to get to where I want to go.
 I can do this with the pwd_ program

 .. code-block:: python
   :emphasize-lines: 1